 The order may be posted on the Commission's website.

-It shall be a violation of 935 CMR 501.000 for Licensees to produce, sell or otherwise make available the categories of Product Types, Specific Product Types or Specific Brands of Products identified in the order.
+It shall be a violation of 935 CMR 501.000: Medical Use of Marijuana for Licensees to produce, sell or otherwise make available the categories of Product Types, Specific Product Types or Specific Brands of Products identified in the order.

 An MTC subject to the order shall accept Registered Qualifying Patients’ returns of unused and unopened product for a period of 30 days after the effective date of the order.